 “I just need someone to take care of the most basic of stable chores.
 And it hopefully shouldn’t require much work since the Princess’ horse will be the only horse in the stables.
 Could you do that for me?”

 “Sure, no problem,” Grim replied.

 Grim thought for a moment and then said, “Wait…did they do a background check on me?”

 “Yes, they did.”

-“And you are, apparently, a model of virtuous living and propriety,” his uncle said with a grin.
+“…And you are, apparently, a model of propriety and virtuous living,” his uncle said with a grin.

 Grim looked out the window at the passing landscape.
 They were out of the city now and it had started to rain.

 “It’s so green,” he mumbled, as the exhaustion took hold.
 He leaned his head against the window and tried to stay awake by mentally cataloging the trees as they flashed across his field of vision, but it was no use.

 “So, so green…” he thought.
 And for the first time since he was a baby, he fell asleep in a moving car.